 Bonnie S. Glaser

-Bonnie Glaser is a senior adviser for Asia and the director of the China Power Project at CSIS, where she works on issues related to Asia-Pacific security with a focus on Chinese foreign and security policy.
+Bonnie Glaser is director of the Asia Program at the German Marshall Fund of the United States.
+She was previously senior adviser for Asia and the director of the China Power Project at the Center for Strategic and International Studies.
 She is concomitantly a non-resident fellow with the Lowy Institute in Sydney, Australia and a senior associate with Pacific Forum.
 Glaser has worked for more than three decades at the intersection of Asian geopolitics and US foreign policy.
 From 2008 – mid-2015 Glaser was a senior adviser with the Freeman Chair in China Studies, and from 2003 to 2008, she was a senior associate in the CSIS International Security Program.
 Prior to joining CSIS, she served as a consultant for various US government offices, including the Departments of Defense and State.
 Glaser has published widely in academic and policy journals, including The Washington Quarterly, China Quarterly, Asian Survey, International Security, Problems of Communism, Contemporary Southeast Asia, American Foreign Policy Interests, Far Eastern Economic Review, Korean Journal of Defense Analysis, New York Times, and International Herald Tribune, as well as numerous edited volumes on Asian security.
 She is currently a board member of the US Committee of the Council for Security Cooperation in the Asia Pacific, and a member of both the Council on Foreign Relations and the Institute of International Strategic Studies.
 She served as a member of the Defense Department’s Defense Policy Board China Panel in 1997.
 Glaser received her B.A. in political science from Boston University and her M.A. with concentrations in international economics and Chinese studies from the Johns Hopkins School of Advanced International Studies.